econnet/econ/do.rst

 - common interest and/or
 - prospect of profit when selling the product

+Normally tech personalities do tech work and people personalities mediate the network.

 There is organizational effort associated with the formation of an econ lattice.
 People need to

 - find each other
 - get to know each other
-- get the same understanding of the process (functioning well together)
+- get the same understanding of the econ process and values (functioning well together)
-- map the product work parts to econs
+- map the product parts to work, i.e. form inner econs
-- create communication channels (repos, html sites, chat channels, ...)
+- create communication channels (repo, html sites, chat channels, ...)

-The formation effort is recorded to the whole product, e.g. by product initiator and/or coordinator, recruiters.
+The formation effort is recorded to the final product for the outside economy, e.g. by product initiator and/or coordinator, recruiters.
+Internal economy consists of
+product-related work up to the product transaction to the outside economy.

 To integrate a contributor into the product development is effort.
-Micro-contributors contribute below this effort.
+Micro-contributors are those that contribute below this effort.
 Micro-contributors are not registered contributors and therefore not considered in the profit distribution.